-This one semester course is available to all high school students, and can be offered in both the fall and spring semesters.
+Photography 2 is a one-semester course, and can be offered in both the fall and spring semesters.

 VII.
 Resources

 Texts/Supplemental Reading/References

 - Periodicals:

 - Popular Photography

 - Black and White Magazine

 - Digital Photo Pro

 - Art Organizations:

 - New Jersey Council for Arts

 - o Museum List

 - o AANJ

 - Materials & Equipment:

 - All necessary supplies and equipment, including digital cameras and computer materials, will be provided.
 Use of personal equipment is strongly recommended.